EdSaucis/COVID-SAFE-network-app/README.md

 3. Login the user.
 A list of usernames and passwords are stored in credentials.txt.
 If a username and password are valid, the program will be entered.

 4. Run client commands
-a.
-“Download_tempID”: generates and downloads a new tempID to the client, adding it to the list of tempIDs.txt. (no tempID is set when logging in, so this needs to be run first for a successful beacon to be sent)
+- “Download_tempID”: generates and downloads a new tempID to the client, adding it to the list of tempIDs.txt. (no tempID is set when logging in, so this needs to be run first for a successful beacon to be sent)
-b.
-“Upload_contact_log”: sends the current contact log to the server where it prints all the phone numbers of contacts
+- “Upload_contact_log”: sends the current contact log to the server where it prints all the phone numbers of contacts
-c.
-“Beacon <ip_address> <udp_port>”: sends a beacon to a client through a UDP with IP address and port number.
+- “Beacon <ip_address> <udp_port>”: sends a beacon to a client through a UDP with IP address and port number.
-d. “logout”: logs out the client.
+- “logout”: logs out the client.
 Client must be logged out before server can shut with Keyboard Interrupt